RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 - If metal fasteners need to be removed, ask the desk monitor for assistance.

+The top shelf of the cart will be kept clear, and you should place the box you are actively using on the top shelf so that there is plenty of room on your table for a folder and your laptop.

 Our Reading Room can be cool at times, so be sure and bring a sweater.
 Generally speaking, you may use a digital camera or your phone or tablet to photograph collection materials for research and educational purposes.